ManuelRibeiro89247/UnityClasses/README.md

 # UnityClasses
 Collection of small projects/exercises developed or used during AR 3D classes in university.
-All three folders are unity projects and they are all ment to be compiled and deployed to an Android device.
+All three folders are unity projects and they are all meant to be compiled and deployed to an Android device.

-## Aula 3
+## Aula 3 (VR/android)

-Extremely simple scene with only two objects. when played the ball (first object) drops on the floor (second object).
+Extremely simple VR scene with only two objects.
+When played the ball (first object) drops on the floor (second object).

 **Unity**